tdwg/bdq/tg2/_build_review/templates/list/bdq/bdq_termlist-header.md

 ### 1.9 Key to Vocabulary Terms

-The terminology used to describe the terms in this vocabulary follows the TDWG Standards Documentation Standard (SDS).
+The terminology used to describe the terms in this vocabulary follows the TDWG [Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md) (SDS).
 Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

 {term_key}